Digging in the mud

-Sediments in deep water don’t receive enough light to support plants, but they are full of all sorts of organisms, like worms, clams and different microorganisms (such as bacteria and archaea, which are tiny single-celled organisms similar to bacteria).
-Microbes play an important role in decomposing organic matter (carbon-rich material formed by the decay of living things) and freeing up nitrogen and phosphorus (nutrients) that can be used by algae and other microbes.
+Sediments in deep water don’t receive enough light to support plants, but they are full of all sorts of organisms, like worms, clams, and different microorganisms (such as bacteria and archaea, which are tiny single-celled organisms similar to bacteria).
+Microbes play an important role in the decomposition of organic matter (carbon-rich material formed by the decay of living things) and freeing up nitrogen and phosphorus (nutrients) that can be used by algae and other microbes.

-Microbes also that play an important role in the production and consumption of greenhouse gases, like nitrous oxide (N2O), carbon dioxide (CO2), and methane (CH4).
-Personally, I am most interested in nitrogen-related processes (because it is my favorite element), but this research cruise focused on carbon.
+Microbes also play an essential role in the production and consumption of greenhouse gases, like nitrous oxide (N2O), carbon dioxide (CO2), and methane (CH4).
+I am most interested in nitrogen-related processes (because it is my favorite element), but this research cruise focused on carbon.

-Oxygen from the water column diffuses into the top layers of sediment.
-Organic matter settles to the sea floor and accumulates as sediment.
-Together, oxygen and organic matter can fuel the production of carbon dioxide by microbes as they break down the organic matter.
-Oxygen that is consumed by microbes in deeper sediments is too deep to be replaced by diffusion of oxygen from the overlying water.
+Oxygen from the water column diffuses into the top sediment layers, which are primarily composed of organic matter that has settled to the seafloor.
+Oxygen can fuel the production of carbon dioxide by microbes as they break down organic matter.
+Oxygen that is consumed by microbes in deeper sediments is too deep to be replaced by the diffusion of oxygen from the overlying water.

 This device is dropped to the sea floor using a winch to collect two 1 m sediment cores

 The story doesn’t end here, however, because microbes can deal with oxygen-free environments in deep sediments.
 For example, in the absence of oxygen, certain archaea can convert carbon compounds into methane.
-They do this to get energy, just was we take in oxygen and food and convert it to carbon dioxide.
-Methane is about 30 times more potent than carbon dioxide as a greenhouse gas, so it is important to understand where methane production is occurring and the factors that influence it.
+They do this to get energy, just as we take in oxygen and food and convert it to carbon dioxide.
+Methane is about 30 times more potent than carbon dioxide as a greenhouse gas, so we need to understand where methane production is occurring and the factors that influence it.

 During the cruise, we collected sediments using long (6 m) corer and short (1 m) corers (see above pictures).
 The sediment cores were collected at locations that have been studied by researchers at Tvärminne Zoological Station (University of Helsinki).
 These prior results will be combined with findings from this cruise to get a better understanding of ecological processes in the sea.